 While you may have some light side effects like fever, chills, tiredness, and headache (more common after the second dose than the first), the shot really doesn’t hurt at all.
 It’s just the tiniest pinch and that’s all you’ll feel during the vaccination, although your arm may be sore for a day or two.

 Things change fast.
-This is accurate as of late February.
-WHen I see significant changes, I’ll update this post.
+This is accurate as of mid-March When I see significant changes, I’ll update this post.
 But also, if you have any tips or tricks I didn’t find myself, please let me know below in the comments!
 My only goal here is to help those having difficulty securing a vaccination appointment have a bit more help on where to focus their attention and maximize odds.

 And if this post helped you, please consider sharing it!